 Young Astronaut Day is a STEM outreach event for students in grades 1-12.
-Every year since 1992, NASA Glenn Research Center in Cleveland, OH hosts up to 360 students (15 teams of grades 1-6 and 15 teams grades 7-12) to compete in hands-on activities related to engineering problem solving.
+Every year since 1992, NASA Glenn Research Center in Cleveland, OH hosts students from grades 1st-12th to compete in hands-on activities related to engineering problem solving.
 These range from pasta towers and egg drops to lego robots.
 The activities vary from year to year and all have an aerospace theme.
 Ribbons are awarded to the top three teams of each activity.
 During the day, the students also engage in the ‘Canstruction®’ community service activity.
 In partnership with Herschman Architects, the students assemble an aerospace themed structure (like the space shuttle or Curiosity rover) out of donated canned foods.
 The day long activity includes a presentation from a NASA astronaut, lunch, and a full afternoon of competition.

 The 24th Annual Young Astronaut Day is planned for

 At the NASA Glenn Research Center in Cleveland, OH

 ***Attention: There will be changes to the teams for 2016.
 YAD will no longer be held in the NASA Hangar and will be moved to a smaller location at NASA Glenn.
 Due to the location change we have to limit the team sizes.
 Details can be found in the Team Information below. ***

 - Please see the Registration link for details on how your team can enter to participate.

 - Pilot Teams: students from grades 1st – 6th

 - Commander Teams: students from grades 7th – 12th

 - Only one Pilot and Commander Team per school system or organization.